icinganalysis/icinganalysis.github.io/content/aedc_tr_85_30.md

 >A final version of the icing scaling similitude code, SIMICE, was written to solve the above set of verified scaling equations (See AEDC-TR-85-30, Vol. II).
-The icing test parameters that must be determined from thse equations are as follows:
+The icing test parameters that must be determined from these equations are as follows:

 >1. velocity
 >2. static pressure